-The next step is to focus on consistency.
+Focus on consistency.
 The consumer may find risk associated with your beer if the experience is not the same every time.
 Risk can lead to consumers turning to a competitor who can give them a similar “experience” even if the experience is not as good.
 Maintaining consistency has been the key to every successful business.
-You can look at any successful product, brand, or franchise to see that the key success factor was providing a consistent experience to the consumer.
+You can look at any successful product, brand, or franchise and see that the key success factor was providing a consistent experience for the consumer.

 3. Plan Ahead – Don’t run out of beer

-Make sure you plan ahead, keep up with demands and “Don’t run out of beer”.
+Make sure you plan ahead, keep up with demands and don’t run out of beer.
 Gaining consumer loyalty can be a long process, but it only takes one bad experience or one missed opportunity to destroy that trust.
-If your loyal consumers are not able to get their favorite beer, they will accept a substitute which may result in another's gain.
+If your loyal consumers are not able to get their favorite beer, they will accept a substitute which results in your loss and another’s gain.

 4. Manage Your Growth

 Lastly, you should manage your brewery’s growth effectively.
-The most common reason that the previous four points are compromised is the inability to manage growth.
-As craft breweries grow it is even harder to produce consistent, quality, differentiated beer that satisfies demand.
+The most common reason the previous three points are compromised is the inability to manage growth.
+As craft breweries grow it becomes harder to produce consistent, quality, differentiated beer that satisfies demand.
 Managing growth and the complexities that accompany it can ensure consumer retention and help your brewery remain competitive.
 Managing growth is not easy and requires operational expertise and systemized procedures.
 Your competitive edge may be at risk if this is done organically through individuals, pieced systems or by the seat of our pants.

 “One brewery, one software”